dltoth/UPnPDevice/README.md

       DERIVED_TYPE_CHECK(baseName);
 ```

-which adds the following lines of code in the header file for the class:
+The macros add the following lines of code to the header file for the class:

 ```
       private: static const ClassType  _classType;